-The first section on the GMAT is the Analytical Writing Assessment (AWA), or essay section, in which you have 30 minutes to write one essay.
+The GMAT is the Analytical Writing Assessment (AWA), or essay section, you can choose to take it either first or last.
+You have 30 minutes to write one essay.
 The question type is known as Analysis of an Argument.

 The question prompt can be answered without the need for specialised knowledge of any particular subject - you are being assessed on your ability to communicate your thoughts and ideas clearly and concisely and express yourself in an effective manner.

 Analysis of an Argument Essay

 The Analysis of an Argument question presents a short piece of text (usually 4 or 5 sentences) which makes an assertion or states a point of view or theory and then gives evidence to support it.
 Many of the prompts are proposals to improve the performance of a commercial enterprise; others relate to policies, health and safety etc. Your task is to critique the structure of the argument and explain how persuasive or unpersuasive you find it.
 You are not supposed to give an opinion on the topic and argue it in this essay, and doing so will cost you points.
 Additionally, keep the question in focus and do not stray from the prompt or be tempted to provide alternative proposals.